gimballock/IntersectProblem/README.md

 ## Misc files

-`webpack.config.js`: Specifies that `src/index.js` is the "main" input to be repackaged as `dist/main.js`
+`webpack.config.js`: Specifies that `src/index.js` is the "main" input to be repackaged as `dist/main.js`.

-`.gitignore`: Hides generated files from git status to avoid data bloat
+`.gitignore`: Hides generated files from `git status` to avoid data bloat.

-`package.json`: Node package manager config file holds the npm dependencies and the build script to trigger webpack
+`package.json`: Config file holds the `npm` dependencies and the build script to trigger a `webpack` "build".

+`package-lock.json`: Documents npm packages installed along with thier versions.
+Used by `npm` to allow other users to exactly reproduce the same build as me or at least attempt to.

-`dist/index.html`: Wrapper script to read main.js, can probably generate this somehow
+`dist/index.html`: Wrapper script to read main.js, can probably generate this somehow.